AAFC-Bioinfo-AAC/pork-vision/README.md

 ---

-## Publications and Additional Resources
+## References

-A list of references for the tools used can be found in the [CITATIONS.md](CITATIONS.md) file.
+References to tools and software used here can be found in the [CITATIONS.md](CITATIONS.md) file.

 ---